 When a kid is told disappointing news, he is not moved by it; a kid continues to hope.
-If parents tell a kid, they won’t be able to take him to the zoo, a kid thinks something will change and he will be able to go.
+If parents tell a kid, they won’t be able to go to the zoo, a kid thinks something will change and he will be able to go.
 Kids never believe their request is a definite “No,” even when it is.
-Kids internalize that the situation will change and work in their favor.
+Kids internalize that the situation will change and will work in their favor.

 The reason kids are so hopeful is because they came from heaven, where there are no disappointments.
 When you have an equitable request in life, have the same outlook as kids—believe that God will grant your request.
-It might not come the way you want or when you want, but it will come.
+It might not come the way you want or when you want, but it (or a better outcome) will come.
 Instead of allowing yourself to believe the negative responses from society, you need to believe that God is working on your situation for you, to turn matters around in your favor.

-Hope trusts that God has a special gift for you, for whatever you need, even the impossible.
+“Hope” trusts that God has a special gift for you, for whatever you need, even the impossible.
 When everyone thinks you are “down for the count,” your hope knows that God is turning things around in your favor!

 Hope is the anticipation of receiving a gift that you know is coming.
 Allowing yourself the ability to visualize receiving a gift from God, makes hope real.
 In order to get through the ups and downs of life, you need hope, which comes from faith in having an amazing connection with your Creator.
 For more information, read “How to Hear God to Prosper.”